ros-navigation/docs.nav2.org/plugin_tutorials/docs/filtering_of_noise-induced_obstacles.rst

   ros2 launch nav2_bringup tb3_simulation_launch.py

 And check that filter is working properly: with the default parameters, no standalone obstacles should remain on the cost map.
-This can be checked, for example, in RVis GUI.
+This can be checked, for example, in RViz main window displaying local and global costmaps after removing unnecessary particles (illustrated at the top of this tutorial).

 How it works